-Over a fifth of Brits currently in a relationship would sell their partner for £1 million or less, according to a survey.
+A fifth of Brits would sell partners for £1 million

 The research was inspired by the 1993 film 'Indecent Proposal' where Demi Moore's character is offered $1 million by tycoon Robert Redford to spend just one night with him, despite her being happily married to Woody Harrelson.